logigearcorp/srs-gondola-website/pages/FreeTrial.md

 Partner referral | N | Pick from a list | SEPTech
 I accept EULA & Privacy Policy | Y | Checkbox | N/a

-## Position
-* URL: www.gondolatest.com/free-download
-* `Free Download` button floating on the main Nav-bar that appears on every page

 ## Functionality
-* Must have CAPTCHA
+* Must repvent spamming using reCAPTCHA v3
-* When the user submit the form, send an email to support@gondolatest.com.
+* When the user submits the form, send an email to support@gondolatest.com.

   ```
-  Title: [ATTENTION] FREE DOWNLOAD REQUEST
+  Title: [ATTENTION] FREE TRIAL REQUEST

   Content:
   Hi Sales/Support,
-  The following prospect has submitted a request for Gondola Essential.
+  The following prospect has submitted a trial request for Gondola.
   [All data collected]
   This email address has been added to Pardot.
   Thanks.